mwm126/gocap/README.md

 go generate ./...
 ```

-This only needs to be done once (unless the files in `cap/embeds` are deleted)
+This only needs to be done once (unless the files are deleted, such as with `git clean`)

 ## Run